 Meet in Portland early on a Saturday morning and van two hours south through the lush Willamette Valley farmland to Eugene, Oregon.
-Today’s ride is long and spectacular: head west, climbing over the Coast Range on a road with very little traffic.
+Today’s ride is long and spectacular: head west, climbing over the Coast Range through the Siuslaw National Forest on a road with very little traffic.
 Follow the Smith River through evergreen forests and pastureland as it slowly descends toward the Pacific Ocean.
 Spend the night near the ocean in Reedsport.

 Ride the coast from Reedsport to charming Bandon along Seven Devils Road.

 Sunday, head south along the coast, bicycling through forests and along pristine beaches with sand dunes and lighthouses.
 The rolling hills of the aptly-named Seven Devils Road drop out onto the coast again at Bandon, a vibrant fishing and resort town.